Tummy Tuck (Abdominoplasty)

 It’s easy to feel overextended in today’s fast-paced world.
 Unfortunately, it’s also easy to look overextended, especially in your midsection and especially after years of yo-yo dieting, multiple pregnancies or bariatric surgery.
-Many people visit board-certified plastic surgeon Dr. Eric Chang for a tummy tuck in Columbia from the Baltimore-Washington metro area to flatten and sculpt their abdominal area.
+Many people visit our practice for a tummy tuck to flatten and sculpt their abdominal area.

 Women and men from Baltimore County choose tummy tuck surgery, technically called abdominoplasty, to renew their abdominal area.
 The results include:

-Your tummy tuck consultation with Dr. Chang at Columbia Aesthetic Plastic Surgery is just that – your consultation.
+Your tummy tuck consultation at Columbia Aesthetic Plastic Surgery is just that – your consultation.
 It is your time to have all of your questions and concerns answered and addressed.
-Dr. Chang designed both his practice and the protocol for consultations around the needs of his patients.
-He truly wants your visit to be comfortable and informative, and any decision you might make regarding a tummy tuck to be based on the facts and made for the right reasons – yours.
+The office setting and protocol for consultations was designed around the needs of our patients.
+We truly want your visit to be comfortable and informative, and any decision you might make regarding a tummy tuck to be based on the facts and made for the right reasons – yours.

 At your consultation, Dr. Chang will assess the amount of excess skin and fatty tissue around your abdomen, as well as its overall tone.
-Finally, he will explain in everyday language how the 2 to 3-hour body contouring procedure is performed, the differences between a full abdominoplasty and a mini-abdominoplasty, and whether or not your tummy tuck can be enhanced by liposuction.
+You’ll learn how the 2 to 3-hour body contouring procedure is performed, the differences between a full abdominoplasty and a mini-abdominoplasty, and whether or not your tummy tuck can be enhanced by liposuction.
 You will also be fully informed about recovery, scarring, and risks.
 Our staff can discuss the cost of a tummy tuck at the consultation and provide a detailed price quote if requested.

 After a tummy tuck, most patients return home the same day.
 You will need to have an adult drive you home and help care for you for the first day or 2.
 If you have young children, arrange help for their care for at least the first week.
 It’s important to get plenty of rest at this time and allow your body to heal.